 Otherwise the ascent descriptions are simple:

 You go north, following the mountain road (closed for public traffic) which later turns into Val Dolce.
 Or you can follow the marked path left of it.
 The direction is towards the north.
-Gentle slopes, so ideal for tour skiing (called Pian di Lanza) bring you on the main ridge, west of Rattendorfer Sattel / Sella di Val Dolce.
+Gentle slopes, so ideal for tour skiing (called Pian di Lanza) bring you on the main ridge, west of Rattendorfer Sattel / Sella di Val Dolce, 1783 m.
 On the left you see the main summit, its SE ridge and south below it the bump of Cima di Lanza.
 When you approach closest to the SE ridge, you have three options.
 You can ascend over steep grassy slopes directly up on the main ridge.
-The second option is, to go a bit left (westwards) and ascend on the main ridge by the slopes more opposite to Cima di Lanza.
+The second option is, to go a bit left (westwards) and ascend on the main ridge by the slopes more opposite to Cima di Lanza (this is the recommended ski touring route).
 A bit higher slope, you'd go also above short rock sections, but perhaps even less steep.
 The third option is to descend by the marked path (No. 417) towards the E-NE (towards Rattendorfer Alm).
 So you lose good 50 m of altitude, but remain on the marked path.
 After it crosses the E slopes and ascends through the passage up, you can turn left and ascend by an easy, pathless terrain the summit ridge.

-You allways follow the marked path No. 417 towards the west, but before it reaches the main ridge, turn right towards the north and ascend up.
+Summer ascent: You allways follow the marked path No. 417 towards the west, but before it reaches the main ridge, turn right towards the north and ascend up (like for Hochwipfel ascent).
 Then by an easy, pathless terrain on the summit ridge and on top.

 Skiing can be done from the main summit towards the north, preferably continuing down on Rattendorfer Alm.
 In good conditions you can also ski down the summit ridge and then towards the south.
 The passage is steep, but southern orientation of slopes makes the ski tour easier.
 Then you continue down on Passo del Cason di Lanza.
 By the summer approach route also skiing on Klein Kordin Alm and further on Straniger Alm is nice.